rousee-CS290/assignment1/bio.md

 *just barely a man*
 sometimes I wonder about the nature of things... then, I remember it's pointless and I watch TV instead.

 ##Programming Background
 i've made some things:
 ----------------------
 * Bale Accumulator
 * Bow Level Detection
 * Wafer Handling Control Platform

+##More Content
+here is where I've added more content